theo-armour/pages/00-snippets/1-slogan-of-the-day.md

 * 2023-11-06

-  \* Did I hear what you said from my point of view or your point of view?
+* On the Internet, nobody knows you are a dog

-  \* Better is the enemy of good.
+* Better is the enemy of good.
 Or not

-  \* On the Internet, nobody knows you are a dog
+* Did I hear what you said from my point of view or your point of view?

 * Entropy is your new friend

+* 2023-11-04

-* 2023-11-04 A webpage without a link is like a room without a window
+* A webpage without a link is like a room without a window

 * The meaning of life is described somewhere in Wikipedia